Home Reports UK Beauty Ecommerce Industry Report

 Key Takeaways

-Organic search drives nearly half (49.9%) of all traffic yet has declined -14.4% YoY, signalling a critical vulnerability in the primary acquisition channel for UK Beauty stores.
+Organic search drives 55.9% of total traffic but is declining at -12.6% YoY, signalling a critical vulnerability in the primary acquisition channel for UK beauty stores.

-Average Lighthouse performance scores of just 0.44/100 are critically low, likely contributing to poor user experience and directly undermining both organic rankings and conversion potential.
+Average Lighthouse performance scores of 0.49/100 are critically low, suggesting widespread site speed and technical issues that are likely contributing to declining organic rankings and a -20.2% PageRank drop.

 Get a monthly email when this data is updated